-NASDAQ OMX Nordic Clearing members' eligible contributions may include cash and non-cash contributions.
-Clearing members' cash contributions are included in default funds and margin deposits in the Consolidated Balance Sheets as both a current asset and a current liability.
+Nasdaq Nordic Clearing members' cash contributions are included in default funds and margin deposits in the Consolidated Balance Sheets as both a current asset and a current liability.
 These balances may fluctuate over time due to changes in the amount of deposits required and whether members choose to provide cash or non-cash contributions.
-Non-cash contributions include highly rated government debt securities that must meet specific criteria approved by NASDAQ OMX Nordic Clearing.
-Non-cash contributions are pledged assets that are not recorded in the Consolidated Balance Sheets as NASDAQ OMX Nordic Clearing does not take legal ownership of these assets and the risks and rewards remain with the clearing members.
+Non-cash contributions include highly rated government debt securities that must meet specific criteria approved by Nasdaq Nordic Clearing.
+Non-cash contributions are pledged assets that are not recorded in the Consolidated Balance Sheets as Nasdaq Nordic Clearing does not take legal ownership of these assets and the risks and rewards remain with the clearing members.